Nictiz/Nictiz-tooling-testscripts/generate/README.md

 Because of the verbosity of the ANT build, the logging level is set to 1 (warning) and Saxon is set to not try to recover.
 When more verbose output is wanted, the logging level can be changed by setting the `-DoutputLevel=` parameter on the ANT build.

 ## Changelog

+### 2.1.2
+- Fixed a bug where 'special characters' in a local path would lead to the LoadResources outputting this local path instead of a relative path.
+- Allow for additional targets being defined at a lower level than the input folder.

 ### 2.1.1
 - Changed some CodeSystem uris from STU3 to their R4 counterpart.